 The problem start’s when you add weight.
 Under the heavy load, you simply put too much tension, compression, and stress on those nerves.

-To get rid of this problem, first you must always stay in the neutral spine position.
-This means let your neck follow you as you swing.
+To get rid of this problem, first, you must always stay in the neutral spine position.
+This means letting your neck follow you as you swing.